Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth/index.md

   dbless_compatible: yes
   config:
     - name: hide_credentials
-      required: false
+      required: true
       default: "`false`"
       value_in_examples: true
+      datatype: boolean
       description: An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
     - name: ldap_host
       required: true
       default:
       value_in_examples: ldap.example.com
+      datatype: string
       description: Host on which the LDAP server is running.
     - name: ldap_port
       required: true
       default: 389
       value_in_examples: 389
+      datatype: number
+      description: |
-      description: TCP port where the LDAP server is listening.
+        TCP port where the LDAP server is listening.
 389 is the default port for non-SSL LDAP and AD.
 636 is the port required for SSL LDAP and AD.
 If `ldaps` is configured, you must use port 636.
     - name: start_tls
       required: true
       default: "`false`"
+      datatype: boolean
       description: |
         Set it to `true` to issue StartTLS (Transport Layer Security) extended operation over `ldap` connection.
 If the `start_tls` setting is enabled, ensure the `ldaps`